splightplatform/terraform-provider-splight/CONTRIBUTE.md

 make install
 ```

-You must run this each time you want to test new changes.
+You must do this each time you want to test new changes.

-In case you have the provider already installed run
+In case you already have the provider installed from the registry run

 ```sh
 rm -rf .terraform .terraform.lock.hcl
 ```

-### How to create a sample main.tf file.
+### Usage

-Here is a sample TF file to test the provider
+Create a main.tf file as follows:

 ```
 terraform {